 - Housing Benefit

 Universal Credit is currently paid monthly in two lump sums, one of which covers housing costs to pay your rent.
 This money isn’t paid directly to us as your landlord.
-Unlike Housing Benefit, it is usually paid to you rather than straight us as the landlord, so you must pay your rent out of this money.
+Unlike Housing Benefit, it is usually paid to you rather than straight to us as the landlord, so you must pay your rent out of this money.

 Universal Credit applications are made online.
 Before any application is successful, you must ensure you: